Pinkie (painting): Sarah Moulton

 Sarah Goodin Barrett Moulton was born on 22 March 1783, in Little River, St. James, Jamaica.
 She was the only daughter and eldest of the four children of Charles Moulton, a merchant from Madeira, and his wife Elizabeth.
 Sarah was baptised on 29 May 1783, bearing the names Sarah Goodin Barrett in honour of her aunt, also named Sarah Goodin Barrett, who had died as an infant in 1781.
 She was a descendant of Hersey Barrett, who had arrived in Jamaica in 1655 with Sir William Penn and by 1783, the Barretts were wealthy landowners, slave owners, and exporters of sugar cane and rum.
 Inside her family, she was called Pinkie or Pinkey.

 By the time Sarah was six, her father had left the family and her mother was left to raise the children, Sarah and her brothers Edward (1785–1857) and Samuel (1787–1837), with the help of her relatives.
 In September 1792, Sarah and her brothers sailed to England to get a better education.
 Sarah was sent to Mrs Fenwick's school at Flint House, Greenwich, along with other children from Jamaican colonial families.
 On 16 November 1793 Sarah's grandmother, Judith Barrett, wrote from Jamaica to her niece Elizabeth Barrett Williams, then living on Richmond Hill in Surrey, asking her to commission a portrait of 'my dear little Pinkey ... as I cannot gratify my self with the Original, I must beg the favour of You to have her picture drawn at full Length by one of the best Masters, in an easy Careless attitude'.
+Lawrence seems to have met his client’s demand, for critics have since remarked the portrait’s freshness and its subject’s disarming air.
 Sarah probably began sitting for Lawrence, painter-in-ordinary to George III, at his studio in Old Bond Street soon after the receipt of this letter on 11 February 1794.

 One year later, on 23 April 1795, Sarah died at Greenwich, aged 12.
-A letter from her grandmother, four months before said that she had recovered from a cough.
+A letter from her grandmother, four months before, said that she had recovered from a cough.
 She was buried on 30 April 1795 in the doctor's vault under the parish church of St Alfege, Greenwich.
 She was the only Moulton child to die in childhood.
 Her portrait by Lawrence was placed on display in the Royal Academy exhibition of 1795, which opened the day after her burial.
-The painting was passed down within the family until 1910, passing at one point to Sarah's brother, Edward.
-Sarah's niece was the poet Elizabeth Barrett Browning.
+The painting was passed down within the family until 1910, passing at one point to Sarah's brother, Edward, father of the poet Elizabeth Barrett Browning.

 History

 Pinkie was first displayed at the 1795 Royal Academy summer exhibition.
 According to an official Huntington Library publication:

-The painting was one of the last acquisitions of California land developer Henry E. Huntington in 1927.
+The painting was one of the last acquisitions of the California land developer Henry E. Huntington in 1927.
 In 1934 the Huntington foundation constructed a new main gallery as an addition to the former residence for the collection's major portraits.
 Except for brief intervals during travelling exhibitions, Pinkie has hung there since that time.